 And then there is the hire vehicle.....

 We are one of the few hire companies who happily supply vehicles for use abroad.
 The thing with vehicles that go out of the country is that they have to be relatively new and most importantly fresh.
 By fresh we mean the vehicle is in pristine mechanical condition and relatively low mileage.
 As miles creep up on vehicles they have increased risk of breakdown, punctures and general failures.
 We do charge a higher rate for non-domestic use, this is due to the higher risk premium associated with this type of hire and the inspection carried out on the vehicle prior to going abroad.
 For non-domestic trips we select the freshest vehicles available (quite often only a few weeks old) and have them inspected prior to customer arrival.
-This ensures that all items such as oil, water tyres and operation of all equipment has been checked in preparation for your journey.
-This is one reason we can offer a service that some others choose not to.
+This ensures that all items such as oil, water, brakes, tyres and operation of all equipment has been checked in preparation for your journey.
+We have our own CVRT inspection center which can test all aspects of the vehicle prior to collection, This is one reason we can offer a service that most others choose not to.

 Can't I just buy insurance cover from you guys?